Share it with your network!

 One in four managers makes strategic decisions based on gut feeling.
 Here’s an expert’s advice on what they should do instead.

 “Knowledge is the be-all and end-all.
-The more you know, the less your decisions rely on gut feeling,” says Christian Zittenbaum, education specialist at Bisnode Academy.
+The more you know, the less your decisions rely on gut feeling,” says Christian Zittenbaum, education specialist at Dun & Bradstreet Academy.

 So what should you do instead?
 According to Zittenbaum, who has been training businesses to spot rogue customers for over 14 years, it’s important to always follow three basic principles: